Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Introduction

 \section{Introduction}

 Recent advances in Large Language Models (LLMs) have demonstrated remarkable general-purpose capabilities, yet these models remain susceptible to hallucinations and brittle reasoning in complex scenarios such as math problems.
 Inspired by human argumentation, Multi-Agent Debate (MAD) has emerged as a prominent inference-time paradigm to achieve more reliable responses by integrating perspectives from multiple source LLMs \cite{du2023improving}.
-Specifically, MAD constructs input for each round by orchestrating task roles, prompt strategies, or communication topologies across multiple LLMs, and aggregates the final responses through major voting or the LLM-as-a-Judge approach.
-Previous studies have shown that iterative debate can elicit a "wisdom of crowds" effect \cite{minsky1986society}, which induces higher-level reasoning abilities such as verification and self-correction.
+Specifically, MAD constructs input for each round by orchestrating task roles, prompt strategies, or communication topologies across multiple LLMs, and aggregates the final responses through majority voting or the LLM-as-a-Judge approach.
+Previous studies have shown that iterative debate can elicit a "wisdom of crowds" effect \cite{minsky1986society}, improving final-answer performance and often being attributed to verification and self-correction behaviors.

 However, the underlying mechanism driving these performance gains remains largely opaque.
-While aggregated outcomes show improvement, the validity of the iterative debate process is increasingly being scrutinized.
-In \citet{choi2025debate}, authors removes the major voting process and finds that the mean accuracy of homogeneous agents debate often stagnates or even degrades across debate rounds, which implies that the effectiveness of MAD mainly stems from the aggregation process.
-Furthermore, \citet{wynn2025talk} have highlighted a concerning frequency of correct answers flipping to incorrect ones during debate, suggesting that LLMs may be driven more by social conformity or sycophantic behavior \cite{sharma2024sycophancy} than by logical deduction. \citet{yao2025peacemaker} have also pointed out that the inherent sycophancy of LLMs can hinder the development of positive disagreements into positive consensus during debates, which makes it impossible to effectively utilize constructive disagreements to improve reasoning.
-These findings indicate that the debate process may not be effective in genuine knowledge discovery and opinion utilization, presenting a critical bottleneck for the field \cite{wang2024rethinking}.
+While aggregated outcomes show improvement, the validity of the iterative debate process is increasingly being scrutinized. \citet{choi2025debate} remove the majority voting process and find that the mean accuracy of debate among homogeneous agents often stagnates or even degrades across debate rounds, which implies that the effectiveness of MAD mainly stems from the aggregation process rather than belief improvement.
+Furthermore, \citet{wynn2025talk} have highlighted a concerning frequency of correct answers flipping to incorrect ones during debate, suggesting that LLMs may be driven more by social conformity or sycophantic behavior \cite{sharma2024sycophancy} than by logical deduction. \citet{yao2025peacemaker} have also pointed out that the inherent sycophancy of LLMs can hinder the development of positive disagreements into positive consensus during debates, which can prevent constructive disagreements from being effectively turned into improved reasoning.
+These findings indicate that the debate process may not be effective in reliable belief improvement and effective peer-information utilization, highlighting a central limitation of current MAD \cite{wang2024rethinking}.